kerneltask/MDsim/README.md

 # MDsim

-MDsim contains three Python programs for molecular dynamics simulation.
+MDsim contains three Python programs for molecular dynamics simulation of Lennard-Jones particles.
 It uses Velocity Verlet integration with an optional Nose-Hoover thermostat for temperature control.

 This program was written for 12-623, Molecular Simulation of Materials at Carnegie Mellon University.